yijut2/StageNet_reproduce/README.md

 Same as above, to acquire the MIMIC-III data, you can either follow the steps provided in https://github.com/YerevaNN/mimic3-benchmarks/ or directly ownload it through our Google Drive using the ID of your desire file/folder.
 The command is `! gdown --id 1bHdROEaVzmZIJKKtLN2j6-9XVa-S8omC`.

 ## Training code + command (if applicable)
 The original command `$python train.py --data_path='./data/' --file_name='trained_model'` allows us to train the StageNet with default setting.
 It also allows users to specify hyperparameter.
-To observe our training process and analyze our training, we made the continueTrain argument equal to True, and train the model with different batchsize and epochs.
-`python ./drive/MyDrive/StageNet/train.py --data_path='./data/' --file_name='trained_model' --batch_size=64 --epochs 50 --continueTrain True`
+To observe our training process and analyze our training, we made the continueTrain argument equal to True, and train the model with different batchsize and epochs: `python ./drive/MyDrive/StageNet/train.py --data_path='./data/' --file_name='trained_model' --batch_size=64 --epochs 50 --continueTrain True`

 ## Pretrained model/weights (if applicable)
 Run the `python ./drive/MyDrive/StageNet/train.py --data_path='./data/' --file_name='trained_model' --batch_size=64 --epochs 50 --continueTrain True`, and the script will automatically generated the best weights and it will be saved as the new file.